aventide/twojs-paper-soccer/README.md

 ## Development

+This project uses [parcel-bundler]() to bundle internal dependencies and transpile.

 ### Setup:

 1. Install `parcel-bundler` and `node-sass` from npm.
 Keep in mind that node-sass should be installed locally.